Figaarillo/golerplate/README.md

 ## Project Structure

 For building the project, I decided to use an **architecture hexagonal** based on the principles of Clean Architecture.
-In this architecture, I have three main layeres for each entity: Domain, Application, and Infrastructure The Domain layer contains the domain entities, domain exceptions, respository interfaces, and all logic related to the domain.
+In this architecture, I have three main layeres for each entity: Domain, Application, and Infrastructure.

+The Domain layer contains the domain entities, domain exceptions, respository interfaces, and all logic related to the domain.
 The Application layer contains the use cases of the Application, and the Infrastructure layer contains the HTTP handlers, middlewares, repositories,  routes, and all three party dependencies.

 ```sh